rahulraopune/Snowden2.0/Argument Assessment/README.md

 **Note :**

-In our implementation, there was no pre-processing because it was observed that pre-processing (e.g. removing stopwords/punctuation) removed words that are important in the context of spacy word embeddings.
+In our implementation, there was no pre-processing because it was observed that pre-processing (e.g. removing stopwords/punctuation) removed words that are important in the context of spacy word embeddings and Parts of speech feature vectors.